krud-soft/words/docs/Words/05-states.md

 `StartAuthenticating` can produce either `AuthError` or `SystemUser`.
 Both must appear as the `returns` side of a `when` rule in the `Authentication` process.

-When a returned context needs to carry a side effect — like persisting a context — the `returns` block can expand to declare it inline:
+When producing a returned context requires a side effect — like persisting a context — the `returns` block can expand to declare that side effect inline:

 ```wds title="SessionModule/states/SessionValidating.wds"
 module SessionModule